Aurora Mobile Limited (JG) CEO Weidong Luo on Q1 2020 Results - Earnings Call Transcript

 Ryan Roberts

 Okay.
 So, is that for the entire segment, the Dev Services and SaaS segment?
-Or you mean, is that just VaaS?
+Or you mean, is that just BaaS?

 Ryan Roberts

-Just VaaS.
+Just BaaS.
 Okay.
 And then can you give us a sense of how the rest of the business is kind of recovering and maybe tracking kind of now we’re kind of post-COVID or getting to a point where maybe post-COVID how things are shaping up?
 I think you've had everyone back in the office for a little bit now.
-So I'm curious what you're seeing, any color you can offer on that'd be great.
+So I'm curious what you're seeing, any color you can offer and that'd be great.

 Yes.
-So, let me talk about business line, by different business lines.
+So, let me talk about business line, by different business line, right.
 So, for the Developer Services, the subscription business as you know, this is a very sticky, stable business.
 And we continue to see quarterly growth in the second quarter, which is within our expectation.
-And as I said, it should more than double from the first quarter.
-And then for the SaaS products, the recovery is a little bit slower than the other business.
+And BaaS as I said, it should more than double from the first quarter.
+And then for the BaaS products, the recovery is a little bit slower than the other business.
 And this business should slightly increase from the first quarter.

-And for the Targeted Marketing, as we mentioned, this is not our strategic focus anymore.
+And therefore, the Targeted Marketing, as we mentioned, this is not our strategic focus anymore.
 So, overtime this business will gradually go down, and at a certain point of time, we might completely wind down this business, right?
 But in the second quarter, the revenue and the margin contribution in terms of the absolute dollar amount should be slightly smaller than the first quarter.

 So, net-net, basically, you will see both the revenue growth, as well as meaningful gross margin growth from first quarter.